TheNoswad/sc-wiki/Latch,_Register_Circuits.md

-Before reading this article, you should have a basic grasp of survivalcraft electrics and understand how the [Memory Bank](Memory_Bank "wikilink") works and how to program it.
+Before reading this article, you should have a basic grasp of survivalcraft electrics and understand how the [Memory Bank](Recipaedia/Electrics/Memory_Bank.md "wikilink") works and how to program it.
 Also note that in these circuits the clock input of the bank is NOT used to write to the banks, so the ‘funniness’ of writing is not necessary.

-It is always important to remember that the timing of the [memory bank’s](Memory_Bank "wikilink") CLOCK input and its relationship to other signals could be critical.
+It is always important to remember that the timing of the [memory bank’s](Recipaedia/Electrics/Memory_Bank.md "wikilink") CLOCK input and its relationship to other signals could be critical.
 It is very wise to have an understanding of synchronous systems, such as most computers, when designing with latches and registers.